-Centrifugal cleaning means the following:
+Centrifugal cleaning means the following: All air to the carburetor is carried through the starter.

-All air to the carburettor is carried through the starter.
+carried through the starter.
 Dirt and dust is centrifuged away by the cooling fan.

 IMPORTANT!
 In order to keep the function of the centrifugal cleaning, a continous maintenance and care must be made.